KonstantinSviridov/GettingStarted/GettingStarted.md

 Each annotatable RAML element inherits `RAMLLanguageElement`, and it provides its annotations as `RAMLLanguageElement.annotations()` method value.
 The method returns an array of annotation references represented as `AnnotationRef` instances.

-The `AnnotationRef.annotation()` method is used to retrieve AST node of the referenced annotation.
+The `AnnotationRef.annotations()` method is used to retrieve AST node of the referenced annotation.
 The `AnnotationRef.structuredValue()` method is used to obtain reference value represented as `TypeInstance` which can be called `toJSON()` method in order to obtain actual value.

 Consider the following resource: